 Nightmare Retardant: Fulgore is a big, hulking evil robot with glowy red eyes, long claws, and a multitude of deadly weapons at his disposal.
 He also makes elephant noises when you hit him.

-Polished Port: Thanks to Nintendo having the programming team for the arcade version handle the Super Nintendo and Game Boy ports, instead of outsourcing it to a third-party developer.
+Polished Port: Thanks to Nintendo being in a partnership with Rare at the time, they had the programming team for the arcade version handle the Super Nintendo and Game Boy ports, instead of outsourcing it to a third-party developer.
 The result is that the SNES version was well-received and the GB version was surprisingly faithful, and more importantly, playable.

 Rated M for Money - Fairly blatant at that.
 It was actually rated T, but the intent was still there.